flojoy-ai/docs/docs/nodes/INSTRUMENTS/WEB_CAM/CAMERA/appendix/hardware.md

-## HARDWARE required:

-- A USB camera connected to your computer
+- A USB camera connected to your computer or a WebCam.